angular-patterns/ng-prismjs/README.md

 **app.component.ts**

-Bind the snippet to the `prism` component.
+Bind the snippet to the `prism` component and include a `language` property.

+The language must be one of the built-in languages supported by prismjs, or it can be one that you explicitly import.
+See the `prismjs\components` for a full list of languages.
+The format of a language component is `prism-<language>.js`.

 ```typescript
 import { Component } from '@angular/core';